-Our protective ballistic and tactical helmets are made to meet your needs and designed to withstand some of the world's most powerful handgun threats.
+Our ballistic helmets are engineered to meet the highest industry standards and are designed to withstand some of the most advanced handgun threats in the world.

 What is a Tactical Helmet?

 A tactical helmet is designed to give protection in combat situations.
 Originally designed for the military it later found a way into law enforcement and similar branches.
 In the last century, its use has developed from stopping shrapnels to stopping gunfire.

 In the 1970s Dupont introduced a lightweight fiber material called Kevlar, which is now synonymous with protective armor.
 Other manufacturers like Twaron fiber from Teijin is also popular.

 Modern helmets come with different paddings for comfort and a multitude of options and addons.